ooddle

 What Actually Works

 • Focused attention practice.
-Even short sessions of breath-focused meditation reduce default mode network activity and rumination.
+Even short sessions of breath-focused meditation reduce default mode network activity and rumination over time.

 • Movement breaks.
 Walking shifts brain activity in ways that often produce creative insight without spiraling.